 The Discharger shall operate and maintain a groundwater detection monitoring system that complies with the applicable provisions of Title 27, sections 20415 and 20420.
-The detection monitoring system shall be certified by a Californialicensed professional civil engineer or geologist as meeting the requirements of Title 27.
-The current groundwater detection monitoring system meets the applicable requirements of Title 27.
+The detection monitoring system shall be certified by a California-licensed professional civil engineer or geologist as meeting the requirements of Title 27.
+The current groundwater detection monitoring system does not meet the applicable requirements of Title 27.
+The WDRs include a time schedule requiring the Discharger to re-evaluate the current groundwater monitoring network in order to establish a Detection Monitoring Program meeting the applicable requirements of title 27.
 The Discharger shall revise the groundwater detection monitoring system (after review and approval by Central Valley Water Board staff) as needed.